OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 ## Explore the project

-The add-in project that you've created with the Yeoman generator contains sample code for an SSO-enabled task pane add-in.
+The add-in project that you've created with the Yeoman generator contains code for an SSO-enabled task pane add-in.

 - The **./ENV** file in the root directory of the project defines constants that are used by the add-in project.
 - The **./manifest.xml** file in the root directory of the project defines the settings and capabilities of the add-in.